Polygence blog / Research Opportunities and Ideas

 What Skills Can You Learn Through AI Research?

 Artificial intelligence requires a mix of technical, math, and field-specific skills.
 First off, you’ll begin to learn coding and languages like Python or R. AI and machine learning (ML) involve making complex sets of instructions (algorithms) that you can create using these languages.
-Working in AI also means that you’ll become well versed with different machine learning methods, like supervised and unsupervised learning.
+Working in AI also means that you’ll become well-versed in different machine learning methods, like supervised and unsupervised learning.

 Additionally, you'll need to be comfortable with organizing and cleaning up data.
 AI and ML algorithms learn from past data sets to make predictions, so if the data is messy with duplicates, missing parts, or not diverse enough, it can mess up how well the algorithms work.
 So, part of AI and ML involves making sure the data you use is in good shape.